 - Pre – Scope of Work Meeting Form and Scope of Meeting Checklist (see appendix on page 79): To be submitted to Department of Community Development and VDOT by applicant prior to scoping meeting

 - Land Development Application with original signatures

 - Fee check: $1,000 made to “Fauquier County Treasurer”

-- Please note: a separate fee for VDOT made to “The Treasurer of Virginia” will also be collected in order to submit for VDOT review.
+- A separate fee check for VDOT made to “The Treasurer of Virginia” will also be collected in order to submit for VDOT review.
 (See VDOT Warrenton Residency contact info, upper right of page)

 - 2 Flash Drive of TIA